Undergraduate Degree Program

 4344 Clinical Practicum in Communication Disorders.
 (1-4) Supervised clinical practicum in speech-language pathology.
 Must be taken each semester student participates in any supervised clinical practicum in speech-language pathology.
 Prerequisites: CDIS 1331, 3459, 3462 or 4466, 4330.
 (Concurrent registration in 4330 acceptable).

 4350 Survey of Neurogenic Communication Disorders.
 (3-0) This course provides an introduction to acquired speech, language, cognitive and swallowing disorders resulting from brain injury.
-Basic neuraoanatomy and physicolog y are reviewed, followed by discussion of the etiolog y, diagnosis, treatment, and prognosis of these disorders.
+Basic neuraoanatomy and physiology are reviewed, followed by discussion of the etiology, diagnosis, treatment, and prognosis of these disorders.
 Emphasis is placed on aphasia, dysarthia, apraxia of speech, right hemisphere syndrome, traumatic brain injury, dementia, and dysphagia.
 Prerequisite: CDIS 3312.

 4370 Aural Rehabilitation.
 (3-0) Principles and procedures in the habilitation and rehabilitation of hearing impaired children and adults.
 Prerequisites: CDIS 4420.
 (MC) (WI)

-4420 Introduction to Audiology.
-(3-2) Relates anatomy and physiology of the auditory system and the science of acoustics to the study of normal and pathological auditory function.
+4420 Diagnostic Audiology.
+(3-2) This course is designed to relate anatomy and physiology of the auditory system and the science of acoustics to the study of normal and pathological auditory function.
 Laboratory experience in administration and interpretation of audiological tests.
-Discussion of professional opportunities in the field of audiology and provision of audiological service to special populations.
+Discussion of professional opportunities in the field of audiology and provision of audiological service to special populations will be held.
 Prerequisite: CDIS 3469.
 (MC)

-4466 Clinical Management of Language Disorders.
-(4-2) Study of principles and procedures for the identification, description, assessment and remediation of language disorders in infants, children, and adolescents.
-Students will observe demonstra- tions of assessment procedures and types of language disorders within the context of clinical procedures.
+4466 Language Disorders.
+(4-2) The study of principles and procedures for the identification, description, assessment and remediation of language disorders in infants, children, and adolescents.
+Students will observe demonstrations of assessment procedures and types of language disorders within the context of clinical procedures.
 Describing observed behaviors and analyzing language samples will be emphasized.
 Prerequisite: CDIS 4330.